-The Elecsys HBsAg II Auto Confirm assay is based on the sandwich immunoassay principle and performed using an electrochemiluminescence immunoassay on the automated cobas e 801 immunochemistry analyzer.
+The Elecsys HBsAg II Auto Confirm assay is performed using an electrochemiluminescence immunoassay on the automated cobas e 801 immunochemistry analyzer.
 This test is based on 2 parallel measurements.
-Patient's sample is treated first with the control pretreatment reagent (PT2) prior to immunoreaction.
+For the first measurement, the sample is treated with the control pretreatment reagent (PT2) prior to immunoreaction.
 This measurement serves as a reference.
 For the second measurement, the sample is treated with the confirmatory pretreatment reagent (PT1) prior to immunoreaction.
-During incubation with confirmatory pretreatment, unlabeled polyclonal anti-HBs are bound to the sample HBsAg and thereby block the binding sites for the labeled antibodies used in the following immunoreaction.
+During incubation with confirmatory pretreatment, unlabeled polyclonal anti-HBsAg antibodies are bound to the sample HBsAg and thereby block the binding sites for the labeled antibodies used in the following immunoreaction.
 The confirmation result (%) is automatically assessed by determining the ratio of both measurements.

-During testing, the auto-diluted sample is incubated with control pretreatment and confirmatory pretreatment, followed by formation of sandwich complexes of biotinylated monoclonal anti-HBs and a mixture of monoclonal anti-HBs and polyclonal anti-HBs labeled with a ruthenium complex.
-After addition of streptavidin-coated microparticles (solid phase), the complexes bind to the solid phase via interaction of biotin and streptavidin.
-The reaction mixture is then aspirated into the measuring cell where the microparticles are magnetically captured onto the surface of the electrode.
-Unbound substances are then washed away, and voltage is applied to the electrode that induces chemiluminescent emissions, which are measured by a photomultiplier.
-Result is determined by comparing the electrochemiluminescence signal generated from the reaction product in the patient's samples to the COI value set from reagent lot-specific assay calibration.
-The confirmation result (%) is calculated from the ratio of the COI obtained for the measurement with confirmatory pretreatment to the COI obtained for the measurement of control pretreatment reaction.
+During testing, the auto-diluted sample is incubated with control pretreatment and confirmatory pretreatment, followed by formation of sandwich complexes of biotinylated monoclonal anti-HBsAg antibodies and a mixture of monoclonal anti-HBsAg antibody and polyclonal anti-HBsAg antibodies labeled with a ruthenium complex.
+After addition of streptavidin-coated microparticles, the complexes become bound to the solid phase via interaction of biotin and streptavidin.
+The reaction mixture is then aspirated into the measuring cell where the microparticles are magnetically captured onto the surface of the electrode, and unbound substances are then washed away.
+Voltage is applied to the electrode that induces chemiluminescent emissions, which are measured by a photomultiplier.
+Results are determined by comparing the electrochemiluminescence signal generated from the reaction product to the COI value set from reagent lot-specific assay calibration.
+The confirmation result (%) is calculated from the ratio of the COI obtained for the measurement with confirmatory pretreatment to the COI obtained for the measurement with control pretreatment.
 (Package insert: Elecsys HBsAg II Auto Confirm.
 Roche Diagnostics; v1.0, 12/2020)